Position overviewPosition title: Lecturer

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The School of Engineering anticipates hiring full and part-time lecturers positions to teach the following courses in Civil & Environmental Engineering for AY 2022-2023:
+The School of Engineering anticipates hiring full and part-time and lecturers positions to teach the following courses in the professional Master of Management Program for AY 2023-2024:

 Curriculum Vitae - Your most recently updated C.V.

 Statement of Teaching - A teaching statement of no more than 500 words explaining how you have approached or would approach teaching the courses that you wish to teach.
 Please also indicate subject area of interest regarding teaching.

 Statement on Contributions to Equity, Diversity, and Inclusion - Statement on your contributions to equity, diversity, and inclusion, including information about your understanding of these topics, your record of activities to date, and your specific plans and goals for advancing equity and inclusion.
 Please review the UC Merced Diversity Statement Guidelines and UC’s Commitment to Diversity